Skip to Content

 That lack of knowledge — or perceived lack of knowledge — about life insurance can lead to fear.
 The only way to dispel these fears is to have an honest conversation.

 When it comes to buying life insurance, women can feel undermined, which causes even more uncertainty.
 They may have anxiety that they will be treated differently, belittled or taken advantage of.
 They may also believe that life insurance is outside of their budget.
-In fact, eight in 10 women believe life insurance to be more expensive than it is.
+In a 2023 LIMRA survey, 42% of women hold the common misconception that life insurance is more expensive than it actually is.5

 3. What is your retirement savings plan?